 - Candidates are not allowed to solicit their own placement; all placement requests must originate from the Office of Clinical Experiences.

-- If a candidate has previously withdrawn or been involuntarily removed from an internship leading to licensure, the candidate must submit a request to the CTE Admissions and Retention Subcommittee for a new internship placement.
+- If a candidate has previously withdrawn or been involuntarily removed from an internship leading to licensure, the candidate must submit a request to the Office of Clinical Experiences for a new internship placement by completing a Petition for Exception form with the advisor/program area coordinator.